 The preamble of South Africa's constitution of 1996 incorporates the term "Unity in Diversity" as a central tenet of post-apartheid South Africa.

-Thomas Jefferson argued that future generations could not be bound by the systems designed by our "barbarous ancestors."
-He proposed that every generation should write its own constitution, once every nineteen years.
-I would say a new constitutional convention should be held at least once every twenty years.
+Thomas Jefferson believed that future generations could not be bound by the systems designed by their ancestors.
+He argued that every generation should write its own constitution, once every nineteen years.
+I agree that a new constitutional convention should be held at least once every twenty years.

-Our system of government should be redesigned to provide fair representation for a politically diverse population.
+Our system of government should be redesigned to secure fair representation for a politically diverse population.

 As the second US President, John Adams, said about Congress: "It should be in miniature, an exact portrait of the people at large.
 It should think, feel, reason, and act like them."

-I offer to stand as a Unity Party candidate for Secretary of State if party members would like me to do so.
+I offer to stand as a Unity Party candidate for Colorado’s Third Congressional District in 2024, if Unity Party members vote to approve my nomination at their state nomination assembly.